LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: METHODOLOGY

 \subsection{Implicit Semantic Mapping}

 We implicitly represent a scene with both of geometric and semantic information.
-Geometry is represented via signed distance function (SDF) value, and semantic information is assigned with objects category label.
+Geometry is represented via SDF value, and semantic information is assigned with objects category label.
 Instance ID is also assigned for panoptic mapping scenario, as is illustrated in Fig. \ref{fig:sysoverview}.
-All SDF value and category labels are stored in the grids of octree.
+All SDF values and category labels are stored in the grids of octree.